ArjunDevendiran/SeleniumCucumberProject/README.md

 - Created UtilFactory.java class in pageObjectFactory package - It contains all the generic functions
 - Created UtilLocatorFactory.java in pageLocatorFactory package - It contains all the constants of generic functions
 - Created SearchPageLocatorFactory.java in pageLocatorFactory package - It contains all the Locators of SearchPage
 - In SearchResultPage.java Replaced the raw codes with generic functions from UtilFactory.java

+Branch 6: feature/B6_Restructuring_Code
+- Created HomePageObjectFactory.java class in pageObjectFactory package - It contains all the functions dedicated to Home page
+- Updated UtilLocatorFactory.java in pageLocatorFactory package with few more generic functions
+- Updated SearchPageObjectFactory.java to SearchResultPageObjectFactory.java and added all the functions dedicated to Search result page
+- In SearchResultPage.java Replaced the generic functions (called from UtilFactory.java) with the page object functions defined in pageObjectFactory classes